Silence2107/Rotochemical-heating-manager/_sources/data_input/inputfile_structure/cooling_solver.md

 It should be made possible to define "LocalFlat" profile.
 ```

 - `"LengthUnits"` (string/double, required) **:** Conversion factor from length to natural units (GeV powers).
-It must either be supplied as a choice from ["Gev", "Km", "M", "Cm"], or as an actual multiplier.
+It must either be supplied as a choice from ["Gev-1", "Km", "M", "Cm"], or as an actual multiplier.
 Used for "RadiusStep"
 - `"RadiusStep"` (double, required*) **:** Defines radius step for cooling PDE.
 Units are defined by "LengthUnits" entry.
 - `"EnableEquilibrium"` **:** Settings reflecting code's ability to switch to equilibrium solver.
     ```{note}